kevinwucodes/apigee-auth/readme.md

 # Apigee-Auth

-# **NOTE: this does not take into account of refresh tokens expiration so back to the drawing board!
-Do not use this.**

-Apigee-Auth retrieves Apigee access tokens from a username/password.
-It automatically tries to utilize refresh tokens when the access token is nearing expiration so that we can always retrieve the latest and valid access token.
+Apigee-Auth retrieves [Apigee OAuth2 Access Tokens](https://docs.apigee.com/api-platform/system-administration/using-oauth2-security-apigee-edge-management-api) from a username/password.
+It automatically utilize refresh tokens when the current access token has expired so that we can always retrieve the next valid access token.

-Each apigee access token is valid for 1799 seconds (~30 minutes).
-Apigee-Auth handles the next access token retrieval using a refresh token when the expiration of the access token is at 80%.
-This is `1799 * 0.8 = 1439 seconds (~24 minutes)`

 # Basic Usage